dmsc/fastbasic/manual.md

     ENDIF

-**Define a subroutine.**
+**Define A Subroutine.**
 **PROC _name_ / PRO.**
 **ENDPROC / ENDP.**

-  PROC statement starts definition of a subroutine, that can be called via
+  PROC statement starts the definition of a subroutine that can be called via
   EXEC.

   Note that if the PROC statement is